Skip to content

 Research in recent years has unveiled the promising potential of red light therapy in managing the symptoms of psoriasis.
 Several studies have demonstrated that red light therapy can help alleviate the characteristic redness, scaling, and thickness of psoriatic plaques.

-By stimulating cellular repair and reducing inflammation, ed light therapy has shown the ability to promote the shedding of skin cells and encourage the growth of healthier skin, leading to a visible improvement in the appearance of affected areas.
+By stimulating cellular repair and reducing inflammation, red light therapy has shown the ability to promote the shedding of skin cells and encourage the growth of healthier skin, leading to a visible improvement in the appearance of affected areas.
 Furthermore, the non-invasive nature of this therapy makes it an attractive alternative to traditional treatments, which can sometimes carry undesirable side effects.

 Clinical Trials and Evidence